Doi Murgi Recipe

 • Add chicken, potatoes, yogurt, lime juice, ginger garlic paste, and salt to a large mixing bowl and mix well.

-• Cover the bowl with a lid and keep it in the refrigerator for at least 2 hours or a maximum of 18 hours.
+• Cover the bowl with a lid and refrigerate for at least 2 hours or up to 18 hours.

 Cook The Doi Murgi Curry